-The following table represents aggregate fees billed to SCYNEXIS for the fiscal years ended December 31, 2017, and December 31, 2016, by Deloitte & Touche LLP, SCYNEXIS s independent registered public accounting firm (in thousands).
+The following table represents aggregate fees billed to us for the fiscal years ended December 31, 2018, and December 31, 2017, by Deloitte & Touche LLP, SCYNEXIS's independent registered public accounting firm (in thousands).

-Fiscal 2017 Fiscal 2016 (3)
+Fiscal Fiscal

+2018 2017

-Audit Fees (1) \$ 465 \$ 522
+Audit Fees (1) \$541 \$465

 Audit-Related Fees

 Tax Fees

 All Other Fees (2) 2 2

-Total Fees \$ 467 \$ 524
+Total Fees \$ 543 \$467

-- (1) Audit fees consist of fees billed for professional services rendered for the audit of our consolidated annual financial statements and review of the interim consolidated financial statements and the issuance of consent and comfort letters in connection with registration statement filings with the Securities and Exchange Commission, and all services that are normally provided by the accounting firm in connection with statutory and regulatory filings or engagements. - (2) Annual license fee for access to an accounting research software application. - (3) Amounts vary from those previously reported to reflect fees for services rendered for the audit of financial statements in the year being audited, rather than the year in which the services were rendered or billed, consistent with SEC guidance.
+- (1) Audit fees consist of fees billed for professional services rendered for the audit of our consolidated annual financial statements and review of the interim consolidated financial statements and the issuance of consent and comfort letters in connection with registration statement filings with the Securities and Exchange Commission, and all services that are normally provided by the accounting firm in connection with statutory and regulatory filings or engagements. - (2) Annual license fee for access to an accounting research software application.